 How can I recover data from a portable storage device?

-Modern computer technologies provide us with a great many options for storing our data, but still and all, portable storage devices remain prevailing for both business and personal use.
-Coming in various forms, like USB sticks, memory cards and external hard drives, they not only enable flexible data transfer between computers but also allow for considerable expansion of the storage space of a PC, laptop, smartphone, digital camera, MP3 player, game console, video recorder or any other gadget.
-However, despite their numerous benefits and constantly improving reliability, removable digital media are still exposed to the loss of valuable information caused by accidental deletion or formatting, improper ejection, power cuts or software bugs.
+Modern computer technologies provide us with a great many options for storing our data.
+But still and all, portable storage devices remain prevailing for both business and personal use.
+They come in various forms, like USB sticks, memory cards and external hard drives, and enable flexible data transfer between computers.
+In addition, they allow for considerable expansion of the storage space of a PC, laptop, smartphone, digital camera, MP3 player, game console, video recorder or any other gadget.
+However, despite their numerous benefits and constantly improving reliability, removable digital media are still exposed to the loss of valuable information.
+It may be caused not only by accidental deletion or formatting, but also by improper ejection, power cuts or software bugs.
 Fortunately, as long as the data stored on the device is not overwritten, a proper data recovery utility is able to bring the missing files back.

 Recover data from an external hard drive, USB flash drive, memory card formatted in FAT (exFAT) or any other file system of Windows, macOS, Linux, Unix, BSD

-Though external drives differ from internal ones in that they do not have a Recycle Bin or Trash, data from them is removed in an analogous manner in accordance with the rules defined by the file system applied on the storage, and usually remains on the disk until other information is written to replace it.
+External drives differ from internal ones in that they do not have a Recycle Bin or Trash.
+Yet, data from them is removed in an analogous manner in accordance with the rules defined by the file system applied on the storage.
+Thus, it usually remains on the drive until other information is written to replace it.

 Note: It is strongly recommended to stop using the device as soon as a data loss problem is detected.
 Further operations with the storage may destroy the lost files.

-- files gone after low-level (full) format cannot be restored as this operation completely wipes the drive leaving it empty, instead of destroying file system structures only;
+- files gone after low-level (full) format cannot be restored.
+This operation completely wipes the drive leaving it empty, instead of destroying file system structures only;

-- some portable SSDs support the TRIM command which erases the content of files after their deletion, making them permanently destroyed;
+- some portable SSDs support the TRIM command.
+It erases the content of files after their deletion, making them permanently destroyed;

-- file shredding software makes it impossible to undelete files as it zeroes them out or overwrites them with some "garbage data";
+- file shredding software makes it impossible to undelete files.
+That’s because it zeroes them out or overwrites them with some "garbage data";

 - Some portable devices, like mobile phones, smart watches, MP3 players, etc. store their data in the internal memory rather than removable memory cards.
-When such a storage is connected to the computer, only a virtual representation of its file system can be opened via Media Transfer Protocol while the real one is blocked for access by the manufacturer for security purposes.
-Low-level access to such a storage may be possible in some cases with Superuser permissions (for example, on Android phones), but rooting a device is not recommended as it may lead to a series of undesired consequences.
+When such a storage is connected to the computer, only a virtual representation of its file system can be opened via Media Transfer Protocol.
+Meanwhile, the real file system is blocked for access by the manufacturer for security purposes.
+Low-level access to such a storage may be possible in some cases with Superuser permissions (for example, on Android phones), but rooting a device is not recommended – it may lead to a series of undesired consequences.

 In the remaining cases, SysDev Laboratories recommends UFS Explorer and Recovery Explorer as effective software solutions for users who need to restore files lost from external drives formatted with FAT/exFAT or other file systems utilized in any operating system environment: Windows, macOS, Linux or Unix/BSD.
 The software will thoroughly analyze the storage and offer you to copy the found files, while the data source and its structure won't be affected in any way.